Brought to you by PepsiCo Recycle Rally

 28. Give a hoot about these newspaper owls.

 Old newspapers find their spirit animal when they become recycled newspaper owls.
 All you need are markers, watercolors, and paper scraps to make them come alive.

-Water bottles come together, as do your students to make this water-bottle recycling center for the classroom.
+Water bottles come together, as do your kids to make this water bottle recycling center.
 This project combines teamwork with respect for our environment, a double win.